puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 ### Response format

-Responses return a JSON Object mapping a string to a string:
+Responses return a JSON object mapping a string to a string:

-* The key is the name of a valid MBean
+* The key is the name of a valid MBean.
-* The value is a URI to use for requesting that MBean's attributes
+* The value is a URI to use for requesting that MBean's attributes.

 ## Retrieving a specific metric